Back to Book/course

 Left bundle branch block (LBBB) in acute myocardial infarction (AMI): clinical implications & Sgarbossa criteria

-Implications of left bundle branch block in myocardial ischemia/infarction
+Implications of left bundle branch block in myocardial ischemia and infarction

-A summary of the issues that arise when facing a patient with left bundle branch block (LBBB) and symptoms of ischemia follow:
+A summary of the issues that arise when facing a patient with left bundle branch block (LBBB) and symptoms of ischemia follows:

 Management of left bundle branch block (LBBB) in patients with acute coronary syndromes (ACS)